supervisely/docs/data-organization/data-commander/clone-meta.md

 # Clone Project Meta

-If you need to copy project meta (classes & tags) to other project this section will be useful for you
+If you need to copy project meta (classes & tags) to other project this section will be useful for you.

 ## Open projects panels